arsomesan/Sequencer/README.md

+# JUMBOTUNE
-# Sequencer using Sonic Pi and Processing
+### Sequencer using Sonic Pi and Processing.

-__This Project is still a work in progress.__
+This Project is still a work in progress.
 _And will only work with Processing 2.2.1 or below_

 ## Description: